NumEconCopenhagen/projects-2024--Alfred-Stage---Jesper-Petersen---Linda-Zou/modelproject/README.md

 Lastly, we have added a simple shock factor from nettoexports, which shows how the inflation rates, interest rates and exchange rates indirectly effect out steady state and convergence.

+Our teaching assistant had trouble with the loadingtime of our widgets, but our (regular) computers were able to run the in less than 2 seconds.
+Please contact us if any problems occur.